 Although meditation is widely known as a potent practice – and even business giants such as Google and Apple have recognized how it helps creativity and productivity – it is not merely “neural self-hacking” or stopping thoughts.

 None of the usual approaches to meditation come close to accessing the vast potential of the mind, its subtle structure, and its unlimited power to take you all the way to the heights of mental and spiritual accomplishment.
-But Trika Meditation, as compiled by Somananda, is a comprehensive system for those who seek structured and measurable mental self-development that leads all the way to self-realization.
+But our Trika Meditation Retreat, as compiled by Somananda, is a comprehensive system for those who seek structured and measurable mental self-development that leads all the way to self-realization.

 The content of this page is protected by the copyright law.

 In the Trika Meditation Retreat two powerful spiritual paths of Yoga have been combined into one supportive system of development – the tantric path of meditation, or Tantra Yoga, and the path of the third eye, or Raja Yoga.
-In the retreat you will study and practice various authentic meditation techniques, which activate foremost the higher chakras – the seat of your spiritual potential.
+In this meditation retreat you will study and practice various authentic techniques, which activate foremost the higher chakras – the seat of your spiritual potential.

 10:00 Meditation and teachings